A Grand Unification of Quantum Algorithms: Phase Estimation by QSVT

 Like the eigenvalue threshold polynomial, $P^{\text{PE}}_{\epsilon,\Delta}(x)$ is even, is bounded in magnitude by $1$, and behaves as $P^{\Theta}_{\epsilon,\Delta}\left(\frac{1}{\sqrt{2}} - x\right)$ for $x \geq 0$, which is the only relevant range for singular values.

-This approximation comes with the potential for error, as an iteration of this procedure may now fail with a nonzero probability, where failure is defined as measuring an incorrect bit of $\varphi$.
+This approximation comes with the potential for error, as an iteration of this procedure may now fail with a nonzero probability, where failure is defined as measuring an incorrect bit of an approximation to $\varphi$ (an approximation that suffers error $\leq 2^{-n-1}$), which will result in an inaccurate $\theta$ such that $|\theta-\varphi|\geq 2^{-n-1}$.
 Therefore, we reformulate our goal probabilistically as: obtain an $n$-bit approximation to $\varphi$ with probability at least $1-\delta$.

 The probability of failure is dictated by the values of $\Delta$ and $\epsilon$.
 In particular, for a nonzero $\Delta$, note that if $\sigma^j \in \left[\frac{1}{\sqrt{2}} - \frac{\Delta}{2}, \ \frac{1}{\sqrt{2}} + \frac{\Delta}{2}\right]$, where $P^{\text{PE}}_{\epsilon,\Delta}(x)$ is not a good approximation to the sign function, then an error may occur.
 Fortunately, if $\Delta$ is made sufficiently small, this error mode does not induce significant errors: \begin{theorem} If we choose $\Delta$ such that